AMitchell-GitHub/yoink/README.md

-# 🔍 Seeker
+# 🔍 yoink
-**Seeker** is a powerful, Python-based TUI wrapper around `fzf`, `ripgrep`, and `bat`.
+**Yoink** is a powerful, Python-based TUI wrapper around `fzf`, `ripgrep`, and `bat`.
 It provides a seamless interface for navigating codebases, searching for files by name, or grepping for specific content, with a built-in preview and direct integration with your favorite editors (Vim, VS Code, Sublime).

 # ✨ Features